How to Produce a Novel

 Find distraction free time to read the manuscript slowly and deliberately.
 Your personal Issues regarding “distraction free time” are beyond the scope of this discussion, but concentration is essential.

 Read with pencil in hand.
 If working on a digital device or computer, preserve the original file and mark up corrections on a new copy.
-See “File Backup,” a sub-menu of How to Produce a Novel, above, for a comprehensive methodology to avoid data loss.
+See “File Backupto learn about saving generations of your work.

 Don’t just move your focus across the words; read them.
-Anything more extensive than a typo or punctuation, mark for later perusal with a circle or brackets.
+Circle anything more extensive than a punctuation or spelling error.
 Don’t rewrite poorly written dialog or paragraphs, yet.
 Mark them with a note to reconsider later.

 If you find a paragraph, exchange of dialog, or exposition that doesn’t belong—perhaps you meant to delete it and didn’t—mark it for deletion and continue on.
 Same for repetitive dialog.
 But don’t do those corrections, yet.

-Only after going through the manuscript and making the simple corrections do you go back to rewriting dialog and making deletions you’re sure are needed.
+Only after going through the manuscript do you go back to rewriting dialog and making deletions.
 Address typos, punctuation, and grammatical corrections in the new copy of the working file.

 Rinse, Lather, Repeat